 The data representing the logical composition and interfaces of a Design:

 In IPKISS, the netlist is defined in the NetlistView.

 - Short for

 Terminal.
-Provides the connection to the outside world.
+Provides the interface of a Cell to the outside world.
 Part of the Netlist (logical representation).

 - Interconnects Instances with each other.

 - Interconnects Instances with the Terms of the Netlist.

 The visual representation of a Design at the the logical level: